Nature and Purpose of Business

-Selection of line of business: Selection of a line of business can depend on many factors.
+Selection of a line of business can depend on many factors.
 Consumer preference is one of such factors.
 Sometimes, an altogether new business segment can also be explored.
 An entrepreneur would like to enter a segment which offers the scope for maximum profit.
 Technical knowledge of entrepreneur is also an important factor while selecting a particular line of business.
 For example; a person with expertise in HTML may like to enter the dot com business.

-Size of the firm: Size of the firm depends on the financial capability of the entrepreneur and on market prospect.
+Size of the firm depends on the financial capability of the entrepreneur and on market prospect.
 If an entrepreneur believes that the market has huge potential, he may like to begin from a larger size.
 If business plan appears to be lucrative enough and market size is good, then a new business can even attract good amount of capital.
 Recent cases of funding in flipkart are very good example of how market potential determines the size of the firm.

 Choice of ownership depends on the financial capability of the entrepreneur, willingness to share profit, long term plan, etc.

-Location of business enterprise: Location of business enterprise depends on many factors.
+Location of business enterprise depends on many factors.
 Availability of raw materials, infrastructure, workforce, etc. govern the choice of location of a business enterprise.
 Let us take the example of TISCO plant at Jamshedpur.
 When the Tatas were planning to set up a steel plant, they preferred the location of Jamshedpur because of various factors; like availability of raw materials, water, connectivity with railways and roadways, etc.

-Financing the proposition: Financing depends on the financial capability and stage of the business.
+Financing depends on the financial capability and stage of the business.
 A small business can be started from personal finance resources.
 A large business may need venture capitalists or bank loans or even shareholder’s money.
 A proper plan needs to be made regarding source of funding, utilization of capital and so on.

 Availability of various physical facilities is another important factor while planning a business.
 Machines, building, office, etc. come under physical facilities.
 The traditional brick and mortar business would obviously require more physical facilities compared to the online business.

 Once the physical facilities are available, the business person needs to chalk out the layout of the factory or the office.
 In both the cases, the layout should allow efficient operations management.

 Every organization needs the workforce to perform various functions.
 The workforce should be competent.
 Proper qualification and training is necessary for a particular functional area.
 Commitment of workforce is ensured by various tools related to Human Resource Management.

-Tax Planning: Tax planning is very important so that a large portion of the revenue could be saved from being diverted to the taxes.
+Tax planning is very important so that a large portion of the revenue could be saved from being diverted to the taxes.
 Some state governments provide tax holidays to companies.
 Many SEZs also offer similar facilities to attract potential investors to start a business.
 Implications of various tax liabilities should be properly analyzed.